AltropInc/alt/doc/script/OutputFormatting.md

 | +          | fsign=1 (show sign always)    |
 | space      | fsign=2 (show positive sign as a space)    |

-The `#` character, if present, is eqivalent to `showpoint=1`, and causes the fractional part to be aways printed even with the value has no fractional part.
+The `#` character, if present, is equivalent to `showpoint=1`, and causes the fractional part to be aways printed even if the value has no fractional part.

-The `0` character, if present, is eqivalent to `fpad=1`.
-The `width` field is an integer, which is eqivalent to `fwdith=<the filed value>`, and used to give the minimum width for a numeric value.
+The `0` character, if present, is equivalent to `fpad=1`.
+The `width` field is an integer, which is equivalent to `fwdith=<the field value>`, and used to give the minimum width for a numeric value.
 If both `0` and `width` present, leading zeros will be padded after any *sign* character to meet the specified width.
-If only `width` present, leading spaces will be padded.
+If only `width` is present, leading spaces will be padded.

 The *sep* can be one of the following characters:
 | shorthand  | equivalents |